 - Pre-book airport transfers through your hotel or bus service.
 The transport desks in the arrival hall have an understanding that whichever service you approach first gets your business and they won’t negotiate with you.
-After waiting and observing for at least an hour when we made this mistake it appeared the Green Line shuttle (‘collectivo’) seemed to be getting guests to their hotels the fastest.
+After waiting for at least an hour we made this mistake as it appeared the Green Line shuttle (‘collectivo’) seemed to be getting guests to their hotels the fastest.

 - Whichever way you transfer from your hotel to the airport, allow plenty of time for traffic.
 Kukulcan Boulevard can get very busy, particularly the closer you get to the hotel zone.